xmurilo/TemplateAdmin/README.md

-# Projeto Template Admin Autenticação Int Firebase
+# Project Template Admin Auth With Firebase

 This is a template project for administration with internal authentication using Firebase.
 It was developed as part of the "Next.js and React - Cod3r" course on Udemy.